Academic: Overview & Core SubjectsTop tips for Prep School parents for English and maths

 At Oakwood, all our pupils from Nursery upwards have the opportunity to learn a modern foreign language (MFL) as part of the school curriculum.
 Our teaching uses a variety of different materials and media to enable pupils to enjoy expressing their ideas and thoughts in in another language and also to understand and respond to other speakers of that language.
 We aim to provide the foundation for learning further languages, equipping pupils to study and work in other countries in the future.

-In the Prep School pupils from Years 3-6 have 70 minutes of French each week; this is usually split into two 35 minute lessons.
+In the Prep School pupils from Years 3-5 have 70 minutes of French each week, split into two 35 minute lessons.
 We follow a curriculum based on the guidance in the revised Curriculum 2014 Languages Programme of Study, and we have adapted this to the ethos of our school and the abilities of our pupils.
 We use a variety of techniques to encourage the pupils to play an active part in language learning, placing an increasing amount of emphasis on reading, writing and listening as well as speaking, as the pupils move through the Prep School.
 From Years 3 to 5, the language studied is French.
-In Year 6, the pupils also experience taster courses in Spanish and German in the first term, then for the second and third terms they use this extra 35 minute lesson to prepare their French leavers' portfolio and to practise the language input for our Year 6 French trip.
-This residential visit is made in May each year to a château in Normandy, where they develop their language skills through a French immersion course, and enjoy educational visits to various places of historical, geographical and cultural interest.
+In Year 6 pupils benefit from an additional single languages lesson to facilitate taster courses in Spanish and German the pupils also experience taster courses in Spanish and German in the first term.
+In the summer term Year 6 enjoy a residential visit to France, staying in a château in Normandy, where they develop their language skills further through a French immersion course as well as enjoying educational visits to various places of historical, geographical and cultural interest.

-97% of pupils obtained their first choice of school and 8 academic scholarships were awarded
+97% of pupils obtained their first choice of school and a total of 8 academic scholarships awarded by Churcher's College, Lavant House School, Portsmouth High School for Girls, Seaford College, St John's College and The Portsmouth Grammar School.

 Bishop Luffa School